-Optimizing cell therapy performance
+Optimizing cell and gene therapy performance

 Recombinant human albumin for stem cell culture, cryopreservation & formulation

 Albumin is a long-established ingredient of cell culture media, well known to facilitate growth of many cell types, such as mesenchymal stem cells (MSC’s), embryonic stem cells (ESC’s), induced pluripotent stem cells (iPSC’s) and immune cells.